rgalanakis/robgforpps/_pages/one-city.md

 This brain-body unification explains why students do better in school when they get more exercise, as shown and explained in books like [Spark](https://www.goodreads.com/book/show/721609.Spark).

-One City Policy: Treat increased physical activity to and from school as the powerful educational intervention it is, and support it as such.
+{% include policy-proposal.html slug="health" text="Treat increased physical activity to and from school as the powerful educational intervention it is, and support it as such." %}
-{:class="policy-proposal"}

 Addressing exercise solely through Physical Education and Recess has limits.
 There is only so much room in the gym, or on the playground, and this time comes at the expense of academic instruction.